Tango Dance Shoes

 Heels and Flats

-Dancers choose to dance in shoes from flat to 6″ stilettos and everywhere in between.
+Dancers choose to dance in shoes from flat to 4″ stilettos and everywhere in between.
 And everyone has an opinion on what height is best, especially for followers.
-We recommend starting in flats or in short heels while learning the fundamentals and then graduating into higher heels when you feel comfortable (if that’s what you want). some dancers, lead and follow, dance their whole career in flat shoes some in heels.
+We recommend starting in flats or in short heels while learning the fundamentals and then graduating into higher heels when you feel comfortable (if that’s what you want).
+Some dancers, lead and follow, dance their whole career in flat shoes, some in heels.

 Street Heels